ironhacks/ironhacks-blog/content/post/2023-03-28-workshop/index.md

 1. Sign-up using the link below by **Monday, April 17th, 2023**.
 2. Come to BRNG (Beering Hall) B222 on April 21st at 11 AM and ideally bring your laptop (not required but recommended)
 3. Join our mailing list by signing up to [**IronHacks**](https://www.ironhacks.com)
-4. Send an email to the <a href=mailto:"ironhacksteam@gmail.com"> IronHacks team <a>, if you have questions prior to the workshop.
+4. Send an email to the <a href="mailto:ironhacksteam@gmail.com"> IronHacks team</a>, if you have questions prior to the workshop.

 <a href="https://www.addevent.com/event/CR16414146" title="" target="_blank"><img src="https://cdn.addevent.com/libs/imgs/icon-emd-rsvp-t2.png" alt="" width="118" border="0"></a>